 How Methamphetamine Raises Stroke Risks

-Though it is not often widely or publicly discussed, methamphetamine is one of the most concerning drugs used and abused in the country today.
-This drug has grown in popularity over the years, and currently, there are more young people interested in meth than in most other addictive substances.
-The over-popularity of this drug is another reason methamphetamine raises stroke risks in adolescents.
+Methamphetamine is one of the most concerning drugs used and abused in the country today.
+This drug has grown in popularity over the years.
+Currently, there are more young people interested in meth than in most other addictive substances.
+The popularity of this drug is another reason methamphetamine raises stroke risks in adolescents.

 The effects of meth are pretty brutal.
 Meth is an upper, so it forces the body to operate and run at immensely faster speeds than it is accustomed to, doing severe damage to the heart, brain, nervous system, respiratory system, and other organs along the way.
 The reason why meth raises the risk of stroke in young people is that this drug severely affects the brain and in some cases, can do so much damage that it causes a meth stroke.